-- a) Description of the dosage form; - b) Composition, i.e.: - list of all components of the dosage form, - their amount on a per-unit basis (including overages, if any), - the function of the components, and - a reference to their quality standards (e.g., compendial monographs or manufacturer's specifications); - c) Description of accompanying reconstitution diluent(s); and - d) Type of container and closure used for the dosage form and accompanying reconstitution diluent, if applicable.
+Description of the dosage form;

+- a) Composition, i.e.: - list of all components of the dosage form, - their amount on a per-unit basis (including overages, if any), - the function of the components, and - a reference to their quality standards (e.g., compendial monographs or manufacturer's specifications); - b) Description of accompanying reconstitution diluent(s); and - c) Type of container and closure used for the dosage form and accompanying reconstitution diluent, if applicable.

-2.3 Quality overall summary (QOS)
+2.3 Quality Overall Summary (QOS)

-The Quality overall summary (QOS) is a summary that follows the scope and the outline of the body of data in Module 3.
+The Quality Overall Summary (QOS) is a summary that follows the scope and the outline of the body of data in Module 3.
 The QOS should not include information, data or justifications that are not included in Module 3 or in other parts of the CTD.
 The QOS should include sufficient information from each section to provide the quality reviewer with an overview of Module 3.
-The QOS should include a discussion of key issues that integrate information from sections in the Quality Module and supporting information from other Modules (e.g. qualification of impurities via toxicological studies discussed under Module 4), including cross- referencing to volume and page number in other Modules.
+The QOS should include a discussion of key issues that integrate information from sections in the Quality Module and supporting information from other Modules (e.g. qualification of impurities via toxicological studies discussed under Module 4), including cross-referencing to volume and page number in other Modules.
 The use of tables to summarize the information is encouraged, where possible.
-The QOS should be arranged in the following order:-
+The QOS should be arranged in the following order

 - 2.3.
 Quality overall summary - 2.3.S.
-Quality overall summary of the herbal material/preparation - 2.3.P.
-Quality overall summary of the finished herbal product - 2.3.A.
-Quality overall summary appendixes - 2.3.R.
-Quality overall summary regional information
+Quality Overall Summary of the herbal Substance/Preparation - 2.3.P.
+Quality Overall Summary of the finished herbal Product

+- 2.3.A.
+Quality Overall Summary Appendixes - 2.3.R.
+Quality Overall Summary Regional Information